Lester V Mackenzie

 Visit my company website

-Drawing upon his South African heritage, the Ubuntu philosophy, and African musical influences, Lester embodies a ministry of healing, service, and unity.
-His approach—"praying with mind in heart"—underscores his commitment to a ministry that resonates with peace and reconciliation, a lifelong mission to serve in the light of Christ.
+Drawing upon his South African heritage, the Ubuntu philosophy, and African musical and contemplative traditions, Lester embodies a ministry of healing, service, and unity.
+His approach—“praying with mind in heart”—reflects a lifelong commitment to reconciliation, helping individuals and communities live more deeply into the love and justice of Christ.

 • Work